 In-between her relentless global travels, mostly to run or support someone at an ultra, Sonia finds time to oversee just about everything on the operations side of things these days.
 She’s also an expert at keeping the whole team fed with incredible baking, while bringing a sense of calm and good cheer to whatever event she’s at!

 Racer Relations, Communications & Social Media

-Elaine has been an integral part of the Squamish 50 for a few years now, although she’s no stranger to the race having ran the 50k several times as well as being a regular volunteer.
+Elaine has been an integral part of the Squamish 50 for many, many years now, and she’s no stranger to the race having ran the 50k several times as well as being a regular volunteer.
 She loves the running community and we love having her as part of this team.

 Graphic & Web Design

 Paps has been with us from the beginning, answering the call when we first asked if he would be interested in putting together a logo for a rebranded revival of the old Stormy race.
-Paps is more of a road runner these days, strategically achieving his 50th marathon on his 50th birthday recently, but he’s a multiple-time finisher of the Squamish 50, a 3-time winner of the Club Fat Ass New Year’s Day 50k and is the proud owner of a couple of Western States buckles.
+Paps is more of a road runner these days, but he’s a multiple-time finisher of the Squamish 50, a 3-time winner of the Club Fat Ass New Year’s Day 50k and is the proud owner of a couple of Western States buckles.

 HQ & Logistics

 Arnault is from France and comes to us after four years of organizing adventure races in Vietnam.
 He found his own love of trail running and ultra races after moving to Squamish, which stoked his already strong passion for the outdoors.
 He has been a great addition to the team, helping take our logistics, course management and overall energy to new heights.